briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ## Conclusion

 I first started out with IaC following this project [aws-samples/ecs-refarch-cloudformation](https://github.com/aws-samples/ecs-refarch-cloudformation) (which is pretty old at this point) and wrote a lot of CloudFormation by hand.
 The pain of doing that lead me to explore the CDK with Python.
 I learned TypeScript by rewriting the Python CDK code I wrote in TypeScript.
 I later worked with a team that was more experienced in Terraform and learned how to use that.
 I feel like Pulumi takes the best of the two tools and has a really great developer experience.
 There is a little bit of a learning curve with Pulumi, and you give up some of the simplicity of Terraform.

-## Sharing

-Thank you for reading to the end!
-I have posted the article on the following channels, please like and share the article and follow me wherever you are active.
-Also please share your feedback!

-(links pending)

-- my personal blog (briancaffey.github.io)
-- DEV.to
-- Ops Community
-- Medium
-- Substack
-- My MailChimp mailing list
-- Hacker News
-- Twitter
-- LinkedIn
-- Facebook
-- HashNode
-- Hackernoon
-- Reddit (r/aws, r/Terraform, r/pulumi, r/django, r/devops)
-- Terraform Forum
-- Pulumi Slack channel
-- CDK.dev Slack channel